kexiZeroing/kexiZeroing.github.io/src/posts/js-basics-you-should-know.md

 Unlike "native" events, which are fired by the DOM and invoke event handlers **asynchronously** via the event loop, **`dispatchEvent()` invokes event handlers synchronously**.
 All applicable event handlers will execute and return before the code continues on after the call to `dispatchEvent()`.

+`isTrusted` is a read-only property that is only set to true if the event was dispatched by the user agent, which means that it was triggered by the user, such as a copy event triggered by the user pressing `Cmd + C`.
+This is in contrast to a synthetic event programmatically dispatched via `dispatchEvent()`, where `e.isTrusted` is false.

 Events can be created with the `Event` constructor.
 This constructor is supported in most modern browsers.
 To add more data to the event object, the `CustomEvent` interface exists and the `detail` property can be used to pass custom data.

 ```js